Focus and Coverage

 Article Processing Charges

 Structural Dynamics is an open access publication.
-Authors of published papers will be assessed an Article Processing Charge of USD2200 which covers the cost of publication and allows the author to retain copyright through a Creative Commons Attribution 3.0 Unported license.
+Authors of published papers will be assessed an Article Processing Charge of USD2200 which covers the cost of publication and allows the author to retain copyright through a Creative Commons Attribution (CC BY) license.
 This means all articles published in Structural Dynamics are freely available to all readers giving authors the broadest distribution of their research possible.

 Waivers may be available for certain authors, for example, from low GDP countries or those who, for other reasons, do not have access to funds to cover the fee.
 Authors can request a waiver on acceptance of their article.